 How is a durable power of attorney different from a healthcare directive?

-A durable power of attorney typically covers financial and legal matters, while a healthcare directive addresses medical decisions.
+A durable power of attorney typically covers personal, financial, and legal matters, while a healthcare directive addresses medical decisions.

 Does a durable power of attorney replace a will or trust?